jasenmichael/pvpgn-docker/README.md

 ```

 ## Configuration
-create a .env file in the root directory with any of the following variables you wish to override.
+create a .env file in the root directory with any or all of the following variables you wish to override.
+*You will probably only want to change the WEB_PORT value.

 these are default values loaded (even if there is no .env file):
 ```bash